ziapeltagames/lavender-hack/docs/CORE.md

 ## Food and Light

-Food and light are tracked indepently from gear, since they function more as timers during travel.
-The [Exploration](EXPLORATION.md) chapter details uses for food and light.
+Food and light are tracked indepently from gear, since they function as timers during travel.
+See the [Exploration](EXPLORATION.md) chapter for more details.

 ## Fellowship

 Fellowship represents party cohesion.
 If the group is happy, well rested, and ready to go, fellowship will be high.
 It is stepped down during stressful situations such as dungeon exploration.
 Fellowship is particularly important during trading and interactions with factions.
-See the [Factions](FACTIONS.md) chapter for more details.
+See the [Court](COURT.md) section for more details.